Once a model for Africa, Ghana's economy loses its shine

 "The situation is becoming quite critical.
 There has been a chronic underestimation of the seriousness of the problem by the authorities," said Angus Downie, head of economic research at Ecobank.

-In May, faced with worsening economic indicators and rising calls for action, the government of President John Mahama said it would adopt a "home grown" stabilisation policy rather than resort to an IMF financial assistance programme.
+In May, faced with worsening economic indicators and rising calls for action, the government of President John Mahama said it would adopt a "home grown" stabilization policy rather than resort to an IMF financial assistance program.
+[ID:nL6N0NZ3L1]

 Such a policy would necessarily include spending cuts, steps for increasing revenue and an answer to costly public sector wages, the single biggest contributor to the rise of the deficit in 2012 to 11.8 percent.